 - 1-4 tbsp. of olive oil as a dressing

-Cut everything up and put in a mixing bowl.
+Cut everything up and put it in a mixing bowl.

 Dinner: Carnitas (serves 2-4)